 - Boulder City Bypass – Phase 1 (through Railroad Pass to U.S. 95) and Phase 2 (U.S. 95 to Hoover Dam Bypass).
-Phase 1 will be completed in January 2018.
-Lack of funding initially delayed Phase 2 until 20252, but work was underway in spring 2015, and continues through June 2018.
+Phase 1 was completed in January 2018.
+Lack of funding initially delayed Phase 2 until 20252, but work commenced Spring 2015, and concluded June 2018.
 The overall bypass project was initially estimated to cost over $600 million.3

 As various freeway proposals took shape across the region, local leaders and businesses realized the absence of complete freeway connection between Phoenix and Las Vegas.
 Efforts coalesced into a new Interstate highway corridor, which ultimately became Interstate 11.1 This route is also part of High Priority Corridor 26, the larger CANAMEX trade corridor.